A government shutdown is nearing this weekend. What does it mean, who’s hit and what’s next? - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 Nearly 60% of federal workers are stationed in the Department of Defense, Veterans Affairs and Homeland Security.

-While all of the military’s active-duty troops and reservists would continue to work, more than half of the Department of Defense’s civilian workforce, which is roughly 440,000 people, would be furloughed.
+While the military’s active-duty troops and reservists would continue to work, more than half of the Department of Defense’s civilian workforce — roughly 440,000 people — would be furloughed.

 Across federal agencies, workers are stationed in all 50 states and have direct interaction with taxpayers — from Transportation Security Administration agents who operate security at airports to Postal Service workers who deliver mail.